ricardokleinklein/deepMultiSpeech/README.md

 # Deep Multi-Speech model

-The aim of this repository is to provide an implementation of what we've called Deep Multi-Speech, a Deep Learning architecture which generates audio samples for several different tasks such as Speech Enhancement and Voice Conversion, using as a vocoder an implementation of Wavenet (https://github.com/r9y9/wavenet_vocoder/).
+The aim of this repository is to provide an implementation of what we've called Deep MultiSpeech, a Deep Learning architecture which generates audio samples for several different tasks such as Speech Enhancement and Voice Conversion, using as a vocoder an implementation of Wavenet (https://github.com/r9y9/wavenet_vocoder/).